rparree/osgi-demos/README.md

 - **fabric-demo** A camel fabric demo illustrating location transparency and load balancing.
 This demo has its own  ([readme](fabric-demo/README.md))

 # Setup

+**Java version**: Make sure you run with Java SE 7 and not Java SE 8

 You will need to install  [SBT 0.13](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html)